Flagger

 You will need an internet domain and access to the registrar to change the name servers to Google Cloud DNS.

-Create a managed zone named istio in Cloud DNS (replace example.com with your domain):
+Create a managed zone named istio

-gcloud dns managed-zones create \
+Copy gcloud dns managed-zones create \

---description="Istio zone" "istio"
+--description= "Istio zone" "istio"

 Look up your zone's name servers:

-gcloud dns managed-zones describe istio
+Copy gcloud dns managed-zones describe istio

 Update your registrar's name server records with the records returned by the above command.

-Wait for the name servers to change (replace example.com with your domain):
+Wait for the name servers to change (replace example.com

-watch dig +short NS example.com
+Copy watch dig +short NS example.com

-Create a static IP address named istio-gateway using the Istio ingress IP:
+Create a static IP address named istio-gateway

-| jq -r .status.loadBalancer.ingress[0].ip)
+| jq -r .status.loadBalancer.ingress[0].ip )

 gcloud compute addresses create istio-gateway --addresses ${GATEWAY_IP} --region us-central1

-Create the following DNS records (replace example.com with your domain):
+Create the following DNS records (replace example.com

 gcloud dns record-sets transaction start --zone=istio